What is the CJV?

 Modern Jewish movements which reject Jewish tradition are ill-qualified to determine or express authentically Jewish positions.
 The Rabbinic Fellows of the CJV have the necessary knowledge and expertise to correct the record.

-The CJV leadership is a board of seven traditional, Orthodox Rabbis who have served the Jewish and greater American communities for decades as leaders, scholars and opinion makers.
+The six officers who set policy for the CJV are traditional Orthodox Rabbis who have served the Jewish and greater American communities for decades as leaders, scholars and opinion makers.
 All share positions on moral and ethical issues, national security, immigration, economics, education, public safety and America’s relationship with Israel that many describe as “conservative,” but which many rabbis perceive as simply following the great teachers of Jewish history.

 The Coalition for Jewish Values pursues its goals through: